20 Best Things to Do on Oahu

 2. Learn to Surf in Waikiki

 Wakiki is one of the best places to surf in the world.
 A trip to Oahu isn’t complete without attempting to learn how to surf.
-There are several surf lesson options, including a private lesson or a small group lesson.
-You can take a look at the surf lessons available and book on Viator.
+Book this semi-private 2-hour surf lesson in Waikiki which includes all the gear you will need.
+You even have the option to purchase photos and videos taken throughout the day.

 3. Hike to Lanikai Pillbox